-The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period July 1, 2009 - June 30, 2014, with the exception of the assumed investment rate of return.
+The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the period July 1, 2009 - June 30, 2014, with the exception of the assumed investment rate of return.

 The long-term expected rate of return on TRS, ERS and PSERS pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

 The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

+TRS ERS/PSERS Long-term

+Target Target expected real

-Asset class TRS Target allocation ERS/PSERS Target allocation Long-term expected real rate of return
+Asset Class allocation allocation rate of return

-Fixed income 30.00% 30.00% (0.10)%
+Fixed Income 30.00% 30.00% (0.10)%

 Domestic large stocks 51.00% 46.20% 8.90%

 Domestic small stocks 1.50% 1.30% 13.20%

 International developed market stocks 12.40% 12.40% 8.90%

 International emerging market stocks 5.10% 5.10% 10.90%

 Alternative 5.00% 12.00%

 Total 100.00% 100.00%